Udemy Alternatives

 • Runner up – Coursera is a great alternative to Udemy as their courses offer accredited certificates from the world’s top universities and institutions.
 This is something that Udemy lacks.
 However, Coursera typically offers more academic subjects so it may miss key courses depending on your interests.

-• Best for globally renowned teachers – MasterClass.
-Like Udemy, MasterClass covers a wide range of subjects.
-However, its classes are consistently taught only by those who've achieved global recognition in their fields of endeavour.
-Its subscription options are incredible value, particularly if you share the costs with family or friends.
+• Best for globally renowned teachers – Like Udemy, MasterClass covers a range of subjects.
+However, its classes are consistently taught only by those who’ve achieved global recognition in their fields of endeavour.
+Its subscription options offer incredible value, particularly if you share the costs with family or friends.

 Why you should consider a Udemy alternative